The Picard group of the universal moduli space of vector bundles on stable curves: The universal moduli space .

 \begin{defin}Let $\mathcal E$ be a vector bundle of rank $r$ and degree $d$ on a semistable curve $C$. $\mathcal E$ is \emph{balanced} if for any subcurve $Z\subset C$ it satisfies the \emph{basic inequality}:

-$\mathcal E$ is \emph{properly balanced} if is balanced and admissible.
-If $C\rightarrow S$ is a family of semistable curves and $\mt E$ is a vector bundle of relative rank $r$ for this family, we will call it \emph{(properly) balanced} if is (properly) balanced for any geometric fiber. \end{defin}

-\begin{rmk} We have several equivalent definitions of balanced vector bundle.
-We list some which will be useful later: \begin{enumerate}[(i)] \item $\mt E$ is balanced; \item the basic inequality is satisfied for any subcurve $Z\subset C$ such that $Z$ and $Z^c$ are connected; \item for any subcurve $Z\subset C$ such that $Z$ and $Z^c$ are connected, we have the following inequality
+$\mathcal E$ is \emph{properly balanced} if it is balanced and admissible.
+If $C\rightarrow S$ is a family of semistable curves and $\mt E$ is a vector bundle of rank $r$ and degree $d$ for this family, we will call it \emph{(properly) balanced} if it is (properly) balanced on any geometric fiber. \end{defin} There are several equivalent definitions of balanced vector bundle.
+We list some which will be useful later. \begin{lem} Let $\mt E$ be a vector bundle of rank $r$ and degree $d$ over a semistable curve $C$.
+The following conditions are equivalent: \begin{enumerate}[(i)] \item $\mt E$ is balanced, \item for any subcurve $Z\subset C$, we have